Hypoallergenic Products

 I have sensitive skin, and I am also very sensitive to fragrance.
 It has been very difficult for me to find products that don't cause a reaction on my skin, and that also really work.

-So many fragrance free and hypoallergenic products I tried just didn't work.
-The worse was trying to find a hypoallergenic shampoo.
+So many fragrance free, natural, toxin free or and low allergy products I tried just didn't work.
+The worse was trying to find a shampoo!
 I have fine, thin, limp hair and most chemically safe, fragrance free shampoos make me look like a wet cat! :(

 Recently I also developed a sensitivity to herbs.
 Even herbal teas can really whack my system out of balance now.
 After this began to happen I learned about the medicinal properties of herbs, and how they affect the body even when we apply them to our skin.